acmerlino1/CV/README.md

 ## Hobbies

-- Sewing - dress making and embroidery.
+- Sewing - dress making and embroidery
 - Yoga and dodgeball- de-stress
 - Reading - my favourite book is The Shadow of the Wind, Carlos Ruiz Zafon